dariemcarlosdev/SecureCleanApiWaf/docs/AzureIntegration/AZURE_INTEGRATION_GUIDE.md

 ---

-*This Azure Integration guide is maintained as part of the SecureCleanApiWaf project.*
+*This Azure Integration guide is maintained as part of the CleanArchitecture.ApiTemplate project.*
-*For the latest updates, visit the [GitHub repository](https://github.com/dariemcarlosdev/SecureCleanApiWaf).*
+*For the latest updates, visit the [GitHub repository](https://github.com/dariemcarlosdev/CleanArchitecture.ApiTemplate).*
 *For Azure-specific issues, consult [Microsoft Azure Support](https://azure.microsoft.com/en-us/support/).*